 Penelope Cruz – the best Spanish actress since Mrs Franco.

-Paella, for making rice less cumbersome.
+Paella, for making rice less boring to eat.

 Abba – the soundtrack to a million hen parties/nervous breakdowns.